vsrinivas/fuchsia/core_libraries.md

 of useful constructs in the standard libary that we would wish to use, like type traits and unique pointers.
 However, C++ standard libraries are not really to be consumed piecemeal like this.
-So we built a library which provides similar constructs named fdl.
+So we built a library which provides similar constructs named fbl.
 This library also includes constructs not present in the standard library but which are useful library code for kernel and device driver environments (for instance, slab allocation).